robertseaton/robertseaton.github.com/_posts/2013-05-27-what-makes-a-problem-important-2.markdown

 though.
 We are again talking about the likelihood of doing a lot of good.

-One could argue, for example, that there is a chance you might have some kind of powerful insight into  many of the world's greatest ills setting the record for most olives eaten in a sitting.
+One could argue, for example, that there is a chance you might have some kind of powerful insight into  many of the world's greatest ills by setting the record for most olives eaten in a sitting.
 The chance is neglibible.
-You would be better served by direct work on solving the problem.
+You would be better served by direct work on solving world hunger, etc.

 ## If Not Me, Then Who?

 > It has always appalled me that really bright scientists almost all work in the most competitive fields, the ones in which they are making the least difference.
 In other words, if they were hit by a truck, the same discovery would be made by somebody else about 10 minutes later.
   <span id="quote-attribute">Aubrey de Grey</span>

-> When the time is ripe for certain things, these things appear in different places in the manner of violets coming to light in early spring.
-   <span id="quote-attribute">Farkas Bolyai</span>

 It is important to take in account context when deciding whether or not to work on a problem.
 Consider two scenarios: